MacFizz/spsbackup/README.md

   - post_backup.sh: script to be executed after backup (unmount remote drivesn etc.)

 It is still on its early stage but basic operations are all working.
+Being incremental, the first backup can take serveral seconds, following are much faster.